mobxjs/mobx-react/README.md

 The rendering in the function will be tracked and automatically re-rendered when needed.
 This can come in handy when needing to pass render function to external components (for example the React Native listview), or if you dislike the `observer` decorator / function.
+And it can work with `Provider` use inject  and render property / or just takes as children, detail in Example2.(PS:using children has a priority than render , so dont use at the same time)
 Example:

 ```javascript